Higher Symmetries of the Laplacian via Quantization: Algebras of symmetries: geometric realizations and deformations

 \section{Algebras of symmetries: geometric realizations and deformations}

-The aim of this section is to provide geometric interpretations to the algebras of classical and quantum symmetries, as well as identifying the star product induced by the composition of quantum symmetries.
-In all this section we work over a conformally flat manifold $(M,[\mg])$ of dimension $n\geq 3$.
+The aim of this section is to provide a geometric interpretation for the algebras of classical symmetries, to deduce from them the algebras of higher symmetries of $P_\ell$ and to identify the star products induced by their composition as differential operators.
+In all this section we work over a conformally flat manifold $(M,[\mg])$ of dimension $n\geq 3$ and signature $(p,q)$.